Examine the difference between a charger chip and a microcontroller.

 Although charger chips are easy and economical to use, they have limitations.
 Most offer a fixed charge algorithm that does not permit fine-tuning for specialty uses.
 Chips are made for a given battery and may not accommodate different chemistries as requested by the user or read a battery code that may be embedded in a battery holder.
 Nor do most chips adjust to an optimal charge current when charging an aging battery with reduced charge acceptance.

 Microcontrollers offer an alternative to charger chips.
-Although the design cost is higher because of programming, manufacturing costs are compatible to charger chips.
-We must keep in mind that the charge chip or microcontroller form only a small part of the charger circuit, and the bulk of the cost lies in the peripheral components, which include solid-state switches and the power supply.
-The cost of these parts is in direct relationship to current handling.
+Although the design cost is higher because of the extra programming time needed, manufacturing costs are compatible to charger chips.
+It should be noted that the charge chip or the microcontroller only form a small part of the charger circuit; the bulk of the cost lies in the peripheral components, which include solid-state switches, signal lights and the power supply.
+The parts cost is directly related to wattage.

 Factory-configured charger modules are available that are set to the correct voltage, current and algorithm.
 Some have seamless DC-DC conversion to allow charging a battery with a higher voltage than the input provides.
 Options include SMBus, solar charging, discharge for calibration and display.
 Using soft-programmable charger modules resembles the ready-made AC power supplies that became popular in the 1990s as a lower-cost alternative to building one’s own charger for each application.

 Last updated 2016-02-25

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.